phalcon/documentation/docs/db-models-cache.md

 }
 ```

-Then you can use this abstract class to models that you need them to be cachable and the Phalcon model to the ones you do not.
+Then you can use this abstract class to models that you need to be cachable and the Phalcon model to the ones you do not.

 ```php
 <?php